wisalmalik/Desktop_Applications_C-/README.md

 --------------------------------------------------ReadMe about 06 simple app--------------------------------------------

-In this app i learn and apply that who to open one form with the other form
+In this app i learn and apply that how to open one form with the other form

 .)
 To open one form with the another . we need one button-> double click on the button in the visual studio the code is open .)To active button create the object of the form who you want to open by clicking the button